 *FPA ‘Gifts that Give’ 2019 National Research Report

 Life’s busy.
-That’s why we’re here to make it easy for you to collect money from a group and spend how you want.
+That’s why we’re here to make it easy for you to collect money from a group.
 Less wasted time, less packaging waste, and spending a little less but giving a lot better!